 Is fasting in Ramadan compulsory?

 Fasting is compulsory for Muslims once they reach puberty, although many children fast for as many days as possible.
+However, there are exemptions for those who are seriously ill or whose health would be at risk through fasting; the elderly and the infirm.

 What is a fast?